CURRICULUM VITAE

 Experience:

-Senior Software Engineer - ESX Server Storage
+Software Engineer - Engineering Leadership

 VMware Inc.